 I have updated this recipe, please click the new image at the bottom of this post to head to the new recipe page.
 I didn’t put it at the top because some people scroll right to the bottom and I didn’t want them to miss it.
 Thanks!

-Every year when we go to Florida we eat at The Cheesecake Factory.
-Before the food hits the table though, Oliver and I absolutely destroy the sweet brown bread that they bring to the table.
+Every year when we go to Florida we devour The Cheesecake Factory Bread – it’s basically the sole reason we go eat there.
+Before the food even hits the table, Oliver, Anna and I absolutely destroy that sweet brown bread.
 We can’t get enough of it.
-The little mini loafs are so soft and squishy, warm out of the oven, and just begging for a pat of butter.
+The little mini loafs are so soft and squishy, warm out of the oven, and just begging for butter.
 They’re pure heaven.

 Grocery shopping on Friday, with Oliver home from school, I realized that when he’s asking me to buy him “his” bread (a whole wheat loaf with oats on top), that he was trying to get that bread from Florida (it’s taken me two years to figure this out, some days I’m not the quickest, you know).
 That was all I needed, it was time to figure it out for him.

 And holy shit, on the first try, I nailed it – the perfect Cheesecake Factory bread!
 Usually, this would take me a dozen attempts, but something was on my side during my googling, and for the first time I guesstimated all the right changes from the existing recipes, reviews, and descriptions I found.
 This is it, every bite brought both of us right back to Florida, and we couldn’t stop eating it.
 Even Bo, who hears “whole wheat” and automatically shuts down, was caught eating it.
 I’m telling you, for that alone, I deserve a medal!